manageandmore/my_mm/src/features/assistant/_FEATURE.md

 - A vector database to store data from notion and slack.
   - For slack, a few selected channels are automatically indexed, where each new message is added to the vector db.
   - For notion, some selected pages and databased are indexed.
 This is controlled by the "Assistant Index" notion database.
 Pages are split in chunks, Databases are added by each row.
-- The assistant can be called upon to answer any message by tagging @MyMM and adding an "-AI" (case insensitive)
+- The assistant can be called upon to answer any message by tagging @MyMM and adding an "-AI" (case-insensitive)

 ## Structure